-Property Default Description vbroker.se.<se_name>.scm.ssl.mana ger.type</se_name> Socket Type of the Server Connection Manager.
-Possible values are Socket and Socket_nio. vbroker.se. <se_name>.scm.ssl.mana ger.connectionMax</se_name> 0 The maximum number of cached connections on the server.
-The default $0$ means that there is no restriction. vbroker.se. <se_name>.scm.ssl.mana ger.connectionMaxIdle</se_name> 0 Specifies the time, in seconds, which the server uses to determine if an inactive connection should be closed.
-If a cached connection has been idle longer than this time, then the server closes the connection. vbroker.se.<se_name>.scm.ssl.list ener.type</se_name> SSL The type of protocol that the listener is using. vbroker.se.<se_name>.scm.ssl.list ener.port</se_name> 0 Specifies the port number to be used with the host name property.
-0 means that the system will pick a random port number. vbroker.se.<se_name>.scm.ssl.list ener.proxyPort</se_name> 0 Specifies the proxy port number to be used with the proxy host name property.
-0 means that the system will pick a random port number. vbroker.se.<se_name>.scm.ssl.disp atcher.type</se_name> ThreadPool The type of thread dispatcher used in the Server Connection Manager.
-Possible values are ThreadPool and ThreadSession. vbroker.se. <se_name>.scm.ssl.disp atcher.threadMin</se_name> 0 Specifies the minimum number of threads that the Server Connection Manager must create. vbroker.se.<se_name>.scm.ssl.disp atcher.threadMax</se_name> 0 Specifies the maximum number of threads that the Server Connection Manager can create. vbroker.se.<se_name>.scm.ssl.disp atcher.threadMaxIdle</se_name> 0 Specifies the time, in seconds, before an idle thread is removed from the thread pool. vbroker.se. <se_name>.scm.ssl.conn ection.tcpNoDelay</se_name> false Specifies whether tcp_nodelay should be set on the socket. vbroker.se. <se_name>.scm.<scm_nam e&gt;.listener.selectorMax</scm_nam </se_name> 20 Specifies the maximum number of NIO Selectors that can be created in the NIO Selector Pool.
+Property Default Description vbroker.se. <se_name>.scm.ssl. manager.type</se_name> Socket Type of the Server Connection Manager.
+Possible values are Socket and Socket_nio. vbroker.se.<se_name>.scm.ssl. manager.connectionMax</se_name> 0 The maximum number of cached connections on the server.
+The default 0 means that there is no restriction. vbroker.se. <se_name>.scm.ssl. manager.connectionMaxIdle</se_name> 0 Specifies the time, in seconds, which the server uses to determine if an inactive connection should be closed.
+If a cached connection has been idle longer than this time, then the server closes the connection. vbroker.se. <se_name>.scm.ssl. listener.type</se_name> SSL The type of protocol that the listener is using. vbroker.se. <se_name>.scm.ssl. listener.port</se_name> 0 Specifies the port number to be used with the host name property.
+0 means that the system will pick a random port number.

+Property Default Description vbroker.se. <se_name>.scm.ssl. listener.proxyPort</se_name> 0 Specifies the proxy port number to be used with the proxy host name property.
+0 means that the system will pick a random port number. vbroker.se. <se_name>.scm.ssl. dispatcher.type</se_name> ThreadPool The type of thread dispatcher used in the Server Connection Manager.
+Possible values are ThreadPool and ThreadSession. vbroker.se. <se_name>.scm.ssl. dispatcher.threadMin</se_name> 0 Specifies the minimum number of threads that the Server Connection Manager must create. vbroker.se. <se_name>.scm.ssl. dispatcher.threadMax</se_name> 0 Specifies the maximum number of threads that the Server Connection Manager can create. vbroker.se. <se_name>.scm.ssl. dispatcher.threadMaxIdle</se_name> 0 Specifies the time, in seconds, before an idle thread is removed from the thread pool. vbroker.se. <se name="">.scm.ssl. connection.tcpNoDelay</se> false Specifies whether tcp_nodelay should be set on the socket. vbroker.se. <se_name>.scm. <scm_name>.listener.selectorMax</scm_name></se_name> 20 Specifies the maximum number of NIO Selectors that can be created in the NIO Selector Pool.
 Increasing this value may improve the throughput if there is a very high number of concurrent invocations.
-This property is only applicable if NIO SSL Socket is configured at the server side.

-Property Default Description vbroker.security.mscapiAliasFix false Setting this property to true works around the following Oracle Java bug: https:// bugs.openjdk.java.net/browse/JDK-6483657 .
-The bug means it is not possible to access some certificates in the store when they have the same alias as another certificate.
-VisiBroker recommends setting this property to $true$ unless it is known that there are definitely no certificates sharing an alias. vbroker.security. identityCertificates. nameMustContain null When looking for a client certificate, only consider ones that contain the given string (case- insensitively) in their Friendly Name or Subject Name.
+This property is only applicable if NIO SSL Socket is configured at the server side. vbroker.security.mscapiAliasFix false This property was introduced to deal with the Java bug https://bugs.openjdk.java.net/browse/JDK-6483657 .
+This bug has now been fixed.
+The bug meant it was not possible to access some certificates in the store when they have the same alias as another certificate.
+VisiBroker recommends setting this property to true unless it is known that there are definitely no certificates sharing an alias. vbroker.security. identityCertificates. nameMustContain null When looking for a client certificate, only consider ones that contain the given string (case- insensitively) in their Friendly Name or Subject Name.
 Used to assist in picking the right client certificate where you have multiple identity certificates that are otherwise eligible.
 If this property is not set, and you have multiple certificates that could be sent to the server, the first suitable certificate found in the client's certificate store is used.
 When using this property you should be aware that this references the full Subject Name rather than the Common Name.